Fortinet "FortiBleed" Global Compromise & Active Exploitation of Fortinet Vulnerabilities

 The campaign is notable for its scale and automation.
 Attackers are not relying on a single exploit path; instead, they use a continuous cycle where stolen credentials, brute-force attempts, and intercepted authentication data are reused to expand access across thousands of organizations globally.
 This has resulted in widespread compromise affecting tens of thousands of devices across more than 190 countries, including critical infrastructure and major multinational enterprises.

-Organizations can check whether their company has been exposed through an available verification tool provided by researchers (FortiBleed Tool Checker), and affected customers are being contacted directly as part of ongoing coordinated disclosure efforts to support remediation and incident response.
+Organizations can check whether their company has been exposed through the FortiBleed lookup tool provided by Hudson Rock, and affected customers are being contacted directly as part of ongoing coordinated disclosure efforts to support remediation and incident response.

 Core Network Security Infrastructure